kiks12/OOP-midterms-cartesian-plane/README.md

 <br>

 ## CartesianPlaneService
 (Utility functions are used inside methods.
-Reusable codes):
+Reusable codes).
+This class will be injected to CartesianPlane as the service of that class.
+This essentially handles all the background logic of CartesianPlane.
+(Dependency Injection)

 ### askUserForXandYCoordinates()
 This will only ask the user for x and y coordinates for a point.